python-caldav/caldav/docs/source/index.rst

 Quickstart
 ==========

-All code examples below are snippets from the basic_usage_examples.py.
+All code examples below was snippets from the basic_usage_examples.py, but the documentation and the examples may have drifted apart (TODO: does there exist some good system for this?
+Just use docstrings and doctests?)

 Setting up a caldav client object and a principal object: